Superradiant clouds may be relevant for close compact object binaries: Discussion and Conclusion

 During the evolution of these close compact binaries we also find that clouds may resonantly transfer between compact binary objects.
-This happens because the circum-single cloud states around two different objects may have small overlap with each other.
+This happens because the circum-single cloud states around two different objects may have a small overlap with each other.
 If the binary orbital frequency matches the frequency difference between these two states, enabling resonant transfer that build up in time.
 This mass transfer mechanism relies crucially on the wave nature of the clouds, so that it is clearly different from the Roche-Lobe filling mass transfer, which generally occurs at different orbital separations.
-Interestingly, when the receiver is a neutron star, the received particles such as ALPs may interact with the strong magnetic field of the neutron star if their coupling strength is nonzero, and produce electromagnetic counterparts, even if the neutron star cannot superradiantly excite the axion cloud efficiently. \footnote{Superradiant generation of ALPs by neutron stars is possible with additional coupling to the electromagnetic sector \cite{Day:2019bbh}.} Understanding the detailed electromagnetic signatures and developing associated searching strategies will be another interesting direction to explore.
+Interestingly, when the receiver is a neutron star, the received particles such as ALPs may interact with the strong magnetic field of the neutron star if their coupling strength is nonzero, and produce electromagnetic counterparts, even if the neutron star cannot superradiantly excite the axion cloud efficiently.\footnote{Superradiant generation of ALPs by neutron stars is possible with additional coupling to the electromagnetic sector \cite{Day:2019bbh}.}A Similar effect in terms of dark photon interacting with electromagnetic fields around black holes has been considered in Ref.\cite{siemonsen2023dark}.
+The detailed observational signatures depend on the nature of the ALPs, the coupling to the Standard Model sector, and the environment.
+Understanding the detailed electromagnetic signatures and developing associated searching strategies will be another interesting direction to explore.
+While focusing on clouds of scalar fields in this work, we expect that the common envelop process as well as the cloud mass transfer process are also relevant for clouds of vector fields.
+The details require further investigation and this is left for future study.